Steven Fletcher (footballer)

-Steven Kenneth Fletcher (born 26 March 1987) is a professional footballer who plays as a striker for Scottish Premiership club Dundee United.
+Steven Kenneth Fletcher (born 26 March 1987) is a former professional footballer who played as a striker.

 Fletcher began his club career with Hibernian, playing in 156 Scottish Premier League games and scoring 43 goals.
 English club Burnley paid a club record transfer fee of £3 million to sign Fletcher in June 2009.
 He was their top goalscorer in the 2009–10 season with eight league goals, but the club were relegated from the Premier League.

-Fletcher was transferred soon afterwards to Wolverhampton Wanderers, who also paid a club record fee, of £6.5 million, for his services.
+Fletcher was transferred soon afterwards to Wolverhampton Wanderers on a club record fee of £6.5 million.
 He scored 24 goals in 68 appearances for Wolves, but the club were relegated from the Premier League in 2012.
-Fletcher was then transferred to Sunderland for £12 million.
+Fletcher was then transferred to Premier League side Sunderland for £12 million.
 He played 108 matches and scored 23 goals for them, also spending half a season on loan at French club Marseille in 2016.
-He then joined Sheffield Wednesday.
+He then joined EFL Championship club Sheffield Wednesday.
 Fletcher spent four seasons at Hillsborough scoring 38 goals.
-After two seasons with Stoke City, Fletcher signed for Dundee United in July 2022.
+He subsequently played two seasons with Stoke City, and one season with Dundee United.
+In 2023 he joined League Two side Wrexham, scoring eight goals in 33 games as the team finished in second place with promotion to League One on their first attempt.
+In 2024 he again scored eight goals for Wrexham as the team finished in second place with promotion to the Championship.

-Fletcher played for the Scotland under-19 team that finished runners up to Spain in the 2006 European Championship.
+Fletcher played for the Scotland under-19 team that finished runners up to Spain in the 2006 under-19 European Championship.
 He has since represented Scotland at full international level, and in 2015 became the first player since 1969 to score a hat-trick for Scotland.